 - Salt and freshly ground pepper to taste

-- Whole-grain croutons, fennel leaves, and/or ground fennel seeds for garnish
+- Whole-grain croutons and fennel leaves for garnish

 - Try some of VegKitchen’s other Soulful Soups.